 One-piece counters are typically welded together, limiting their flexibility.
 With modular counters installation and relocation are far easier as each section is made as a self-contained unit.
 When it comes to price, modular counters are typically going to be less expensive.
 Each section is built based on preexisting module, which helps deliver great consistency in product quality for each manufactured section.
 Because of the ease of installation, costs to do so will also typically run lower.

-How many years can I expect to get out of a modular serving counter compared to a high-end one-piece counter?
+How many years can I expect to get out of a modular serving counter vs a high-end one-piece counter?

 Whether it’s a custom, one-piece counter or a modular unit, you can expect the internal structure of an LTI counter to last a similar length of time (15-20 years easily).
-Where problems occur with any serving counter is with the mechanical elements, such as the hot wells or refrigerator units.
+Where problems occur with any serving counter is with the mechanical elements, such as the hot food wells or refrigerated cold pan units.
 As with any piece of foodservice equipment, the better these units are cared for, the longer they’ll last.

 Is there more than one type of modular counter available for my operation?

 Yes.
-There are always multiple levels of construction with modular serving counters.
-LTI offers SpecLine by LTI and Flexline modular options.
-Both are defined by their levels of finish and construction.
-SpecLine by LTI is a heavy-duty product at an extremely affordable price., FlexLine will be a spare-no-expense modular option that will have more finished one-piece look.
+There are always multiple levels of construction with modular serving counters — SpecLine by LTI, for example, is a modular option.
+It is defined by its level of finish and construction as a heavy-duty product at an extremely affordable price.

 I need a modular solution, but I want it to be customized to our existing aesthetic.
 Is that possible?